zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Karol says, “I’ll milk the cows later.”
 “To milk (m ilk) a cow (cow)” is to take your hands or to use a machine to take milk from a cow.
 A “cow” is an animal that

 produces milk.
 We also get beef from a cow.
 We call  the meat of the cow “beef” – steaks, hamburgers, that sort of thing.
 That meat i s called “beef,” and it comes from a cow.
 “Milk” is also a noun referring to the liquid that comes out of a cow.
 You can also have other kinds of milk from other an imals, such as goat’s milk.
 Karol says she'll milk the cows later.
 “Let me slee p to a decent hour,” she says.
-A “decent (decent) hour” here means a time that isn't  too early or too late, a time that is considered normal for doing certain kinds o f tasks.
+A “decent (decent) hour” here means a time that isn't  too early or too late, a time that is considered normal for doing certain kinds of tasks.

 Cesar says, “All right, you can milk the cows a lit tle later, but we have to feed and water the animals now.”
 “To feed (feed) and water t he animals” means to take care of the animals by giving them food to eat and fresh water to drink.
 Cesar says, “We also have to clean out the stalls and gro om the animals before we start repairs on the fences.”
 “To clean out” is a t wo-word phrasal verb that means basically the same as to clean.
 The word “out” is j ust used for emphasis.
 It could mean to completely remove everything from a place.
 “I'm going to clean out my desk” means I'm going to remove everything from my desk.
 That's what you do if you lose your job.
 You have to clean out your desk.
 Here, we’re talking about making something cleaner – getting rid of the dirt and whatever else is there.

 Cesar and Karol need to clean out the “stalls” (sta lls).
 A “stall” is a small section, a small area, in a barn that is separated from othe r areas by a wall and is used usually to keep an animal in, such as a horse.
 A “b arn” is a large building where you keep animals and farm equipment.
 The verb “to g room” (groom) means to clean an animal, often including brushing its fur, its hair.
 It may also mean to do other things to the animal in order to keep it clea n and healthy.

 The verb “to groom” can also be used with humans.
-Y ou can talk about “grooming” yourself.
+You can talk about “grooming” yourself.
 That might include cutting you r hair, shaving, making sure you look handsome or pretty.
 I try to groom myself so that I don't look too ugly.
 I look ugly even after I groom myself, but not as ugl y as I would if I didn't groom myself.
 The word “groom,” interestingly enough, is also used for a man who is about to get married.
 The woman is called a “bride”  (bride) and the man is called the groom.
 I'm not sure if there's a connection the re between husbands and animals, quite possibly.

 Cesar says they need to groom the animals “before w e start repairs on the fences.”
 A “fence” (fence) is a short wall that goe s around a certain area, a certain piece of property, that is usually made fro m wood or metal.
 A fence is designed either to keep something in, such as your animals so they don't escape, or to keep something out, such as your neighbors.
 T hat's a fence.
 There's an old expression, “Good fences make good neighbors,” mean ing be careful what kind of fence you put up to separate you from your neigh bor.
 You want to make sure